jacklubbs/supaDay-docs/README.md

 Here's where you'll be working.
 To accomplish your SuperDay task, we've provided a vanilla install of Docusaurus, a prebuilt documentation site.
 Its authoring and development features are documented here in this repo and on their website.

 Consider this your canvas, blank page, or sandbox.
-The final output – its contents and presentation – is entirely yours to create.
+The final output, from its contents to its presentation, is entirely yours to create.

 # Website